oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Will QoS**: Stored in Bit 2 and 3, these two bits specify the QoS level to be used.
 The value of Will QoS can be 0 (0x00), 1 (0x01), or 2
     (0x02).
 A value of 3 (0x03) is a Malformed Packet.

 -   **Will Retain**: Stored in Bit 4, this bit specifies if the Will Message is to be retained when it is published.
+The Will Message will be retained for a time defined by the server.

 [If the Will Flag is set to 1 this indicates that a Will Message MUST be stored on the Server and associated with the Session]{.mark}
 \[MQTT-SN-3.1.4.9-1\].
 The Will Message consists of the Will Topic, and Will Payload fields in the CONNECT Packet.
 [The Will Message MUST be published